Qarik-Group/ultimate-guide-to-bosh/README.md

 You're always on the look out for better tools, better mental models, and better systems.

 I'm going to show you how I do some day-to-day activities using BOSH.
-You decide if you'd like to level up your superhero status and learn how to do this too.
+You get to decide if you'd like to level up your superhero status and learn how to do this too.
+Learning is involved.
+Effort.
+New tools.
+New ecosystem.
+I definitely think its worth it.
+Let me know what you decide!

 Deploy a 5-node cluster of Zookeeper to Amazon AWS: